 Nearest prefecture road: Prefecture Road 97

-Madarao Kogen is located on the slopes of Mt Madarao looking over Iiyama city.
+Madarao Mountain Resort (Madarao Kogen) is located on the slopes of Mt Madarao looking over Iiyama city.

 Approaching from Toyota Iiyama IC (Joshinetsu Expressway) The nearest expressway exit is the Toyota Iiyama IC on the Joshinetsu Expressway.
 From the Toyota Iiyama IC exit, head straight ahead on Prefecture Road 96 and after about 5km turn right to go up to Madarao Kogen, which is signposted.